Flagsmith/flagsmith-cli/docs/design/06-api.md

 - The response body is written to stdout verbatim, so it composes with the global `--jq` filter. `--json` does not apply — output is already the API's own shape — and is ignored.
 - `-i, --include` prepends the status line and response headers.
-- `--paginate` follows the `next` link of a paginated response, concatenating each page's `results` into a single array on stdout.
 - A non-2xx response writes the body to stderr and exits non-zero, surfacing the status code.

 ### Destructive calls